red574890/TMMA-report-project/interface_guide/interface_guide.md

 ### (4).
 Get special data
-There are several report that standard ERP does not have.
-Therefore, I customized some report in here.
+There are several reports that standard ERP does not have.
+Therefore, I customized some reports here.

 ![main](https://github.com/red574890/TMMA-report-project/blob/main/interface_guide/main3.PNG "main")

-For example, their online shop's database is not connected with ERP database.
+For example, their online shop's database is not connected with the ERP database.
 Thus, I created a report to show when they need to update the product quantity to 0.

 ![main](https://github.com/red574890/TMMA-report-project/blob/main/interface_guide/online.PNG "online")